brianonn/elm-life/README.md

 ```

 ## Game controls
-When the game is started, you will see a randomized 60x60 cell grid for the Game of Life, and a row of 3 buttons at the bottom, \[Start]\[Step]\[Reset]
+When the game is started, you will see a randomized 60x60 cell grid for the Game of Life, and a row of 3 buttons at the bottom, \[Start]\[Step]\[Reset].

 Press the \[Start] button to start the game running.
 The \[Start] button will change to a \[Stop] button
 to stop the game.